-Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Call CNN ‘Fake News’
+Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Calls CNN ‘Fake News’

 Arnold Schwarzenegger Is Disgusted By Donald Trump’s Treatment Of…

-It was obvious that the story about Russians blackmailing Donald Trump about video that allegedly exists of Trump and prostitutes involved in a sex act in a Moscow hotel had hit a nerve, as he opened his press conference to deny the veracity of the dossier.
+It was obvious that the story about Russians blackmailing Donald Trump about a video that allegedly exists of Trump and prostitutes involved in a sex act in a Moscow hotel had hit a nerve, as he opened his press conference to deny the veracity of the dossier.

 “That fake news was written about primarily by one group and one television station.”

 And even though it was CNN who revealed the reported dossier, Buzzfeed had published it in its entirety, adding them to the blackballed agencies.
-Recently, Trump had also called out Vanity Fair, and its editor, Graydon Carter as failing, and going out of business.
+Recently, Trump had also called out Vanity Fair and its editor, Graydon Carter, as failing and going out of business.
 Trump took aim at Buzzfeed with what sounded to many like a threat.

 “Buzzfeed is a failing pile of garbage and they’re going to suffer the consequences.”